kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 ---
 layout: post
-title: "NeuralGrid: A Grid-based Neural Network Architecture"
+title: "NeuralGrid: A Grid-based Neural Network"
 date:   2021-03-01 21:30:21
 ---

-**TL;DR**: In this post I present a grid-based neural network architecture that allows neurons to form arbitrary network structures during training.
+**TL;DR**: Grid-based neural network architecture allow neurons to form arbitrary signal processing structures during training.

 ---

-TODO:
-- Add colors to Figure 1 to show that neurons and input / output of grid are the same?
-- "Compared to 2d neural grids, 3d grids can be more shallow as the input features are closer together"
+1. TOC
+{:toc}

 ## Introduction

-In this blog post I present a grid-based neural network architecture which I will call NeuralGrid.
-This network architecture is designed to allow atificial neurons to automatically interconnect into a network during the training process, thereby forming a previously undefined network structure.
-Compared to conventional network architectures, this type of network is therfore very plastic and can learn an optimal interconnection during training.
+This post presents a grid-based neural network architecture which I will call NeuralGrid.
+This network architecture is designed to allow atificial neurons to automatically form arbitary interconnections during the training process, thereby forming a previously undefined network structure.
+Compared to conventional feedforward network architectures, this approach allows the grid component of the network to be more malleable.
 The following figure shows the basic idea of a NeuralGrid.

 <p align="center">
 <img src="/assets/images/post10/neural_grid.png" width="800">